How to Format your CV

 I have seen your Skills/Area of expertise, now I am very interested in your work experience which will prove why you possess those skills you have mentioned.
 For those who have experience in the job, please avoid using Work experience.

-Let ‘s assumes you’re applying for a Banking job; I’d like to see for example – Banking Experience – in lieu of Work Experience.
+Let‘s assume you’re applying for a Banking job; I’d like to see for example – Banking Experience – in lieu of Work Experience.
 At first glance, I would grasp that I’m dealing with a fellow who has real experience in finance and the skills to prove it.
 If you don’t have a job experience you can read about how to write one here.

 CV for format in Nigeria demands that you list your previous jobs in chronological order with the most recent employment first.
 Begin each item by stating the name of the Company, Location, job title and date, and responsibilities.
 Describe your responsibilities in relation to the job you are applying for and only mention work experience related to the job.